Robert Farquharson: Appeal, bail and retrial

 On 17 December 2009, Farquharson's conviction was unanimously overturned by the three appeal judges.
 They were critical of the trial judge, the prosecution and the evidence of key prosecution witness Greg King.
 On 21 December, he was granted bail and released into the care of one of his sisters with AU$200,000 surety.

 The retrial commenced on 4 May 2010 before Justice Lex Lasry QC.
 The jury retired to consider their verdict on 19 July after hearing 11 weeks of evidence and argument.
 On 22 July, after three days of deliberation, the second jury again found Farquharson guilty of murder.
 On 15 October 2010, he was sentenced to life imprisonment with a 33-year minimum.

 Media

-Gambino told her story to Australian magazine Woman's Day, saying that she did not believe Farquharson had killed their children, but has since changed her mind.
-Harpo Productions, the company of American talk show host Oprah Winfrey, is reported to have offered Gambino $1 million to appear on the programme and tell her story.
+Gambino told her story to Australian magazine Woman's Day, saying that she did not believe Farquharson had killed their children, but later changed her mind.
+Harpo Productions, the company of American talk show host Oprah Winfrey, was reported to have offered Gambino $1 million to appear on the programme and tell her story.
+Cindy Gambino-Moules, as she was known after her remarriage, died at age 50 in May 2022.

-Three books have also been written on the case, which contrast sharply in their perspectives and conclusions.
+Three books have also been written on the case, which contrast sharply in their perspectives and conclusions: